DanahMk/ITNE352-A15/README.md

-socket for network communication. threading for handling multiple clients. requests for fetching news from NewsAPI. json for processing JSON data
+socket for network communication. threading for handling multiple clients. requests for fetching news from NewsAPI. json for processing JSON data.

 ### Client Script (client.py)